solid-contrib/solid-tutorial-angular/chapter2.md

   var TMP   = $rdf.Namespace("urn:tmp:");
 ```

-To see this in action we use the `nowOrWhenFetched` function of the fetcher to get data from  Pod.
+Next, we want to pull in the data, so we use the `nowOrWhenFetched` function of the fetcher to get data from  Pod.

 Before we can do this we must determine the location from the query string or from a default as follows, using the angularJS search function: